rehierl/node-tree-outliner/algorithm-about.md

   release certain resources).
 In short: The execution is about to end.

-The `END` constant therefore has the additional meaning, that the last token was already executed (i.e. traversal of the subtree was completely executed).
+The `END` constant therefore has the additional meaning, that the last token was already executed (i.e. traversal of the subtree has already ended).

 <!-- ======================================================================= -->
 ## HTML-4 heading elements